-Refresh the map display by redrawing features in enabled layers that are in the visible window.
+Reference GeoView (lower left) ReferenceLayer relative to the maxim View displays layers that have the property r set to true.
+This view shows the current zoom extent mum extent of the data and can also be used to initiate a the main map (the reference map is always in zoom Standard Controls (top, below menu Standard controls p erform actions on the visible map as follows: bar) a Print Print the visible map.
+You will be able to pick the printer and orientation.
+Saves the map as a Portable Network Graphics (PNG), JPEG, or other supported graphic file format.
+Refresh Refresh the map display by redrawing features in enabled layers that are in the visible window.
 This does not re-read the original data.
 GeoView normally refreshes automatically as needed.

-Zoom Out

-Zoom to the maximum data extents.

-Select the Mode as Zoom, Info. or Select

-Select the interaction mode.
+Zoom Out Zoom to the maximum data extents.
+Image: Weight of the stateSelect the mode as Zoom, Info, orImage: Weight of the stateXImage: Weight of the stateSelect Select the interaction mode.
 The Zoom mode allows a rectangle to be drawn on the map to zoom to the specified region and is the default mode if no layer is selected.
 The Info mode allows features to be selected (by clicking on or drawing a box around), after which geographic information about the features is displayed.
-The Select mode is similar to Info; however, its purpose is to select features for an additional action (e.g., exporting data or performing a query).
-The Info and Select modes are only enabled if one or more layers are selected in the table of contents.
+The Select mode is similar to Info ; however, its purpose is to select features for an additional action (e.g., exporting data or performing a query).
+The Info and Select modes are only enabled if one or more layers are selected in the table of contents. these features.